etag/user_documentation/User_Guide_for_ETAG.md

   - Summary of counts
   - Individual reads

 You can feature visualizations on your own website in Javascript Leaflet by pulling from the ETAG API.
-We encourage sharing and welcome contributions to our [in development visualization code](https://osf.io/8gwjz/).
+We encourage sharing and welcome contributions via pull requests or issues to our [in development visualization code](https://osf.io/8gwjz/).

 ## Design a RFID antenna (FIXME: in progress)
 The "Antenna" tab allows you to input parameters and see the resulting RFID antenna.
 Please contact Dr. J. Ruyle (ruyle@ou.edu) or Dr. E. Bridge (ebridge@ou.edu) if you have questions about antenna design.